HugoCasa/hach-project/index.md

 The complexity of the scores were generated using the textstat library using the standard text scorer.
 A score of e.g. 9 means that the quote can be read and understood by an average 9th grader.
 To demonstrate the scorer, let's take a look at a random quote from the US and from Europe.
-> *'Understanding and predicting future changes in tropical rainfall patterns is one of the greatest and most important challenges facing climate science today'* John Marshall
+> *'Understanding and predicting future changes in tropical rainfall patterns is one of the greatest and most important challenges facing climate science today'* John Marshall, complexity: 15.0

 This quote scored 15.0 in terms of complexity.
 Let's see what the US have to say:

 > *'We have these questions about climate change but we have no direction yet on what we should in fact say.
 So, we wrote very wishy-washy answers and they got submitted to Secretary Mattis's team.
 And they came back to us and said, `These are too weak.
-Secretary Mattis believes in climate change and the risk to national security.'
-Maureen Sullivan
+Secretary Mattis believes in climate change and the risk to national security.'* Maureen Sullivan, complexity: 8.0

 One can already see the difference, but what do language analysis libraries have to say about this quote?
 It scores 8 in terms of complexity, which means it can be understood by an eigth grader.